carykh/jumpcutter/README.md

 I have processed 17-minute videos completely fine, but be wary if you're gonna go longer.**

-I wanted to use pyinstaller to turn this into an executable, so non-techy people can use it EVEN IF they don't have Python and all those libraries.
+I wanted to use pyi nstaller to turn this into an executable, so non-techy people can use it EVEN IF they don't have Python and all those libraries.
 Jabrils recommended this to me.
 However, my pyinstaller build did not work. :( HELP